Julie Furrow Ph.D., APRN, FNP-BC, Professor

 Shuba Samuel received her Master in Nursing –Family Nurse Practitioner at Concordia University Wisconsin in 2011.
 She is currently working on her PhD in Education at Walden University.
 She is a Family Nurse Practitioner at a behavioral health unit at Milwaukee, WI, and nursing faculty at a community college in Milwaukee.
 She teaches clinical courses at Walden University.
 Shuba precepts family nurse practitioner students during clinical rotation.
 She has taught Health Assessment, Pharmacology, nursing skills both basic and advanced, mental health nursing, and acute care and long term care clinical courses at the undergraduate level.
 Shuba Samuel is a Certified Emergency Nurse and a Certified Nurse Educator.

-Vicky Keys is an advanced practice registered nurse (APRN) board certified as an Adult Health Clinical Nurse Specialist (ACNS-BC).
+Professor Vicky Keys is an advanced practice registered nurse (APRN) board certified as an Adult Health Clinical Nurse Specialist (ACNS-BC).
 She has seven years’ experience in staff development in a 193-bed acute care hospital, six years’ experience in classroom, clinical, simulation, and online instruction in the pre-licensure BSN, and RN-BSN programs at Texas A&M University, and Indiana Wesleyan University, respectively.
 In addition, she has five years’ experience as a legal nurse consultant and is experienced in ICU, ER, and medical-surgical direct care.
+Vicky has scholarly publications that present unique approaches to nursing education.

 Vicky Keys has known the Lord Jesus as Savior since September 1978.
 She comments that the mountains have been high, and valley’s low but she has always been able to look back and see God’s hand.
 Her life verse is Jeremiah 29:11.
 She has three children and ten grandchildren that are absolute blessings!